toyboot4e/Rot/Rot.Game/README.md

 # Rot.Game
 The 2D, GUI application around the Engine.
-Note that **images are not included in this repository** (in spite of their use here).
+Assets are in Rot.Data project.